ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 ETL process states keep track of the [etag](../../../glossary/etag) of the last processed document.
 `ResetEtlOperation( )` sets the etag to 0 so that the process starts over.

+In the Studio, reset is toggled in the ETL script editing interface with "Apply script to documents from beginning of time (Reset)".

 {PANEL/}